 Get Living London has sponsored a local school so they can take part in a nationwide charity campaign to get children walking more.

-We’ve backed East Village’s Chobham Academy to enable them to take part in National Walk to School Week, which takes place from 16th-20th May.
+We’ve backed Chobham Academy in East Village to enable them to take part in National Walk to School Week, which takes place from 16th-20th May.
 The initiative aims to challenge and encourage children to try walking to school and can be a stepping stone to increased year-round activity.
 Last year, over 14,000 classes took part resulting in approximately 400,000 more children walking to school.

 The Walk to School Campaign is run by Living Streets, the UK’s charity for everyday walking, to help reverse the decline in walking to school.
 As a nation, we walk a third less than we did 20 years ago and since the 1970s, the amount of primary school children walking to school has dropped by over a quarter.